Skip to main content

 In 2012, Obama delivered a statement alongside Secretary of State Hillary Rodham Clinton after an attack on the U.S. diplomatic post in Benghazi, Libya.
 Obama White House Archives

 On January 15, 2017, five days before he left the presidency, Barack Obama proclaimed, “I’m proud of the fact that, with two weeks to go, we’re probably the first administration in modern history that hasn’t had a major scandal in the White House.”
-Scandals of the magnitude of the “Great Barbecue” under President Ulysses S. Grant, Teapot Dome under President Warren G. Harding, Watergate under President Richard M. Nixon, or Iran-Contra under President Ronald Reagan did not rock the Obama administration.
+Scandals of the magnitude of the “Great Barbecue” under President Ulysses S. Grant, Teapot Dome under Warren G. Harding, Watergate under Richard M. Nixon, or Iran-Contra under Ronald Reagan did not rock the Obama administration.

 Historians have reached no consensus in their interpretations of the administrations of George Washington and John Adams, but two statements can be made with little fear of contradiction.
 At the senior levels of the executive department during the first decade of the national government, there was no behavior that can unequivocally be described as misconduct in office.
 Yet there has never been a time in the American past when allegations of misuse of executive power and suspicions of administration motives have assumed a tone more extreme.